The category of reduced orbifolds in local charts: The category of reduced orbifolds

 is a local lift of $f$ \wrt $(W,K,\chi)$ and $(W',K',\chi')$.
 We say that $\tilde f$ \textit{induces the local lift $\tilde g$ \wrt $\lambda$ and $\mu$}, and we call $\tilde g$ the \textit{induced lift of $f$ \wrt $\tilde f$, $\lambda$ and $\mu$.}

 \end{defirem}

 Suppose that $\tilde f$ is a local lift of the identity $\id_Q$ for some orbifold $(Q,\mathcal U)$.
 Proposition~\ref{induceslifts} below shows that $\tilde f$ induces the identity on sufficiently small orbifold charts.
-This means that locally $\tilde f$ is related to the identity itself via open embeddings.
+This means that locally $\tilde f$ is related to the identity itself via embeddings.
 In particular, $\tilde f$ is a local diffeomorphism.
-For its proof we need the following lemma, which is easily shown.
+For its proof we need the following lemma, which is easily shown and crucially depends on the finiteness of $G$ and the Hausdorff property of $M$.
+We refer to \cite[Lemma~B.3]{Schmeding} for the details of the construction of the $G$-stable neighborhood $S$.

 \begin{lemma} Let $M$ be a manifold, $G$ a finite subgroup of $\Diff(M)$, and $x\in M$.
 There exist arbitrary small open $G$--stable neighborhoods $S$ of $x$.
 Moreover, one can choose $S$ so small that $G_S=G_x$, the isotropy group of $x$. \end{lemma}